litmuschaos/litmus-docs/website/docs/concepts/probes.md

 Litmus currently supports four types of Probes:

-- **httpProbe**: To query health/downstream URIs
+- **httpProbe**: To query health/downstream URIs.
-- **cmdProbe**: To execute any user-desired health-check function implemented as a shell command
+- **cmdProbe**: To execute any user-desired health-check function implemented as a shell command.
-- **k8sProbe**: To perform CRUD operations against native & custom Kubernetes resources
+- **k8sProbe**: To perform CRUD operations against native & custom Kubernetes resources.
-- **promProbe**: To execute promql queries and match prometheus metrics for specific criteria
+- **promProbe**: To execute promql queries and match prometheus metrics for specific criteria.

 These probes can be used in isolation or in several combinations to achieve the desired checks.
 While the **httpProbe** and **k8sProbe** are **fully declarative** in the way they are conceived, the **cmdProbe** expects the user to provide a shell command to implement checks that are highly specific to the application use case. **promProbe** expects the user to provide a promql query along with Prometheus service endpoints to check for specific criteria.

 The probes can be set up to run in different modes:

-- **SoT**: Executed at the Start of Test as a pre-chaos check
+- **SoT**: Executed at the Start of Test as a pre-chaos check.
-- **EoT**: Executed at the End of Test as a post-chaos check
+- **EoT**: Executed at the End of Test as a post-chaos check.
-- **Edge**: Executed both, before and after the chaos
+- **Edge**: Executed both, before and after the chaos.
 - **Continuous**: The probe is executed continuously, with a specified polling interval during the chaos injection.
-- **OnChaos**: The probe is executed continuously, with a specified polling interval strictly for chaos duration of chaos
+- **OnChaos**: The probe is executed continuously, with a specified polling interval strictly for chaos duration of chaos.

 Some common attributes shared between the Probes: